This morning was quite a doozy.

 I ran downstairs and outside, crying Birdy on my hip, to discover the dog standing over a dead chicken.

 I threw a stunned Birdy into the car to keep her safe, grabbed a big stick and threatened and yelled and chased the dog into our garden shed.
 I closed the door behind him, put a bench in front of the door for good measure and rescued Birdy (who was now hysterical) from the car.
+To understand the behaviour of dogs better, it is important to get the help of a dog trainer – why not try this trainer out

 We walked to the front of the house, so that I could inventory my chickens and see who was missing, only to hear loud rustling and movement at the other side of the house.